Learning Unknown Service Rates in Queues: A Multi-Armed Bandit Approach: The Late Stage

 \section{The Late Stage}

-We analyze the performance of a scheduling algorithm with respect to queue-regret as a function of time and system parameters like: {\em (a)} the load on the system $\epsilon := (\mu^* - \lambda)$, and {\em (b)} the minimum difference between the rates of the best and the next best servers $\Delta := \mu^* - \max_{k \neq k^*} \mu_k$.

-As a preview of the theoretical results, Figure~\ref{fig:illustrate} shows the evolution of queue-regret with time in a system with $5$ servers under a scheduling policy inspired by Thompson Sampling.
-Exact details of the scheduling algorithm can be found in Section~\ref{subsec:alg}.
+As a preview of the theoretical results, Figure~\ref{fig:illustrate} shows the evolution of queue-regret with time in a single queue system with five servers under a scheduling policy inspired by UCB.
+(Further discussion of the scheduling algorithm used can be found in Section~\ref{subsec:alg}.)
 It is observed that the regret goes through a phase transition.
-In the initial stage, when the algorithm has not estimated the service rates well enough to stabilize the queue, the regret grows poly-logarithmically similar to the classical MAB setting.
-After a critical point when the algorithm has learned the system parameters well enough to stabilize the queue, the queue-length goes through regenerative cycles as the queue become empty.
-In other-words, instead of the queue length being continuously backlogged, the queuing system has a stochastic cyclical behavior where the queue builds up, becomes empty, and this cycle recurs.
+In the initial stage, when the algorithm has not estimated the service probabilities well enough to stabilize the queue, the regret grows poly-logarithmically as in the classical MAB setting.
+After a critical point when the algorithm has learned the system parameters well enough to stabilize the queue, the queue-length goes through regenerative cycles as the queue becomes empty.
 Thus at the beginning of every regenerative cycle, there is no accumulation of past errors and the sample-path queue-regret is at most zero.
 As the algorithm estimates the parameters better with time, the length of the regenerative cycles decreases and the queue-regret decays to zero.